-A student who wishes to receive credit for courses taken outside the MS in Clinical Research Program at UTHealth Houston may submit a Petition for Equivalency form (available in MSB 2.106).
-This includes the Clinical Research Curriculum courses as well as courses taken at other institutions that are similar in content to courses offered for the MS in Clinical Research Program.
-The student must complete the form and obtain the approval of his/her program adviser.
-For courses taken outside McGovern Medical School, the student must supply the required documentation about course goals and requirements for approval of credit hours by the Curriculum Committee.
+A student wishing to receive credit for courses taken outside the MS in Clinical Research Program at UTHealth Houston may submit a Petition for Equivalency form, available by email from the Program Coordinator.
+This includes the Clinical Research Curriculum courses and courses taken at other institutions that are similar in content to courses offered for the MS in Clinical Research Program.
+The student must complete the form and obtain the approval of his/her program advisor.
+For courses taken outside McGovern Medical School, the student must supply the required documentation about course requirements for approval of credit hours by the Curriculum Committee.